khromov/derivault/README.md

 ## Security

 Cryptographic operations are performed using the Web Crypto API.
 All password generation happens client-side - no data is ever transmitted to any server.
-The vault data (domains and usernames) is stored encrypted in localStorage, with the option to export/import using AES-GCM encryption.
+The vault data (domains and usernames) is stored in localStorage, with the option to export/import using AES-GCM encryption.

 ## Updating snapshots